BuildOnViction/docs/docs/general/faq.md

 !!! quote "What is TomoWallet?
 Where can I download it?"
     TomoWallet is the first mobile wallet for TomoChain.
-	Currently, you can store TOMO, which is main coin of TomoChain.
+	Currently, you can store TOMO, which is the native token of TomoChain.
 	Other tokens on TomoChain will be added in the future.

 	Users can download TomoWallet at [App Store](https://itunes.apple.com/us/app/tomo-wallet/id1436476145?mt=8) and [Play Store](https://play.google.com/store/apps/details?id=com.tomochain.wallet).

-!!! quote "What token/coin does TomoWallet support?"
+!!! quote "What tokens/coins does TomoWallet support?"
     The current TomoWallet supports native TOMO on TomoChain Mainnet.
 	TomoWallet will support all tokens on TomoChain platform in the future.

-!!! quote "How can I create a Tomo wallet?
-What are the options to create a Tomo wallet?"
+!!! quote "How can I create a TOMO wallet?
+What are the options to create a TOMO wallet?"
-    You  can create a Tomo wallet with the iOS app, the Android app, MyEtherWallet or Metamask.
+    You can create a TOMO wallet with the iOS app, the Android app, MyEtherWallet or Metamask.

 !!! quote "Can we vote on TomoMaster using TomoWallet?"
     Yes, TomoWallet can be used for voting/staking on TomoMaster.

-!!! quote "How to Restore/Import Recovery Phrase into Tomo Wallet?"
+!!! quote "How to Restore/Import Recovery Phrase into TomoWallet?"
     Open TomoWallet, click 'Import Your Wallet', then type your recovery phrase.

-!!! quote "How to Restore/Import Private Key into Tomo Wallet?"
+!!! quote "How to Restore/Import Private Key into TomoWallet?"
     Open TomoWallet, click 'Import Your Wallet', then type your private key.

 !!! quote "I have Private Key in my PC.
 How do I import into TomoWallet in a safe way?"